Why your audience struggles to read your content and how to keep their attention

 Conversational text is a lot tighter than spoken language.
 So, writing conversationally doesn’t mean you write as you talk.
 Instead, edit your text so it doesn’t sound like writing.

-Choose simple words: Don’t write to impress be relatable
+Choose simple words: Don’t write to impress; be relatable

 Are you trying to impress them with how smart you are?
 Do you throw in technical jargon and complicated terminology?